tahiri-lab/iPhyloGeo_plus_plus/tests/use_case_tests.md

 <img src="https://github.com/tahiri-lab/iPhyloGeo_plus_plus/blob/main/img/usecase-pic/climatic_tree_prefs.png" alt="A preferences window" width="150"/>

 **Action:** Select "black" as the Label color, "blue" as the Edge color, "Hierarchical Horizontal" as the Layout Option, and "Tree View" as the View type.
 Of the 4 checkboxes, check "Use leaf names" and leave the three others unchecked.
 Click **Save**.
+**Expected Result:** The Preferences window disappears.
+The tree may be updated.

 **Action:** Select "T2M" as the **Variable to plot**.
 **Expected Result:** The climatic tree is updated to match the screenshot below.